Dr. Peter Pryde oversees hopeful plasma treatments for COVID-19 patients.

 June 4, 2020

 PBS Wisconsin talks with a married couple who are living without housing — for the first time in their lives — during the pandemic.
-We also talk with Elizabeth Duffie, manager of Porchlight’s Safe Haven, Madison’s only day shelter providing services to the homeless.
+We also talk with Elizabeth Duffie, manager of Porchlight’s Safe Haven, one of Madison's only day shelters serving people experiencing mental illness.

 May 28, 2020

 PBS Wisconsin checks in with a Green Bay Preble High School LGBTQ leader, senior Daniel Croake, who talks about earning a college scholarship and how things have gone with the virtual close to his high school career.
 We also talk with Brian Juchems, co-director of the statewide LGBTQ youth support network, GSAFE, who will offer an overview into the pandemic’s impact on LGBTQ students.

 With Less City Hustle and Bustle, Mary Lee Agnew Finds Her Animal Subjects and Herself Calmed